superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Draft/Project Proposal Draft2.md

 ## **Introduction**

 &nbsp; Over the last ten years, drones have become ubiquitous in many ways.
 From warfare to marketing, drones have become cheaper alternatives to old problems and new solutions for emerging issues.
 In the effort to help first responders, drones can be used in many ways to help fight fires, locate lost persons, identify hazardous materials, and more.

 &nbsp; In search and rescue missions, our drone could provide initial canvasing of an area to pinpoint locations of possible human sightings that could be followed up via helicopter or ground search team.
-Furthermore, our drone could help scan buildings to find the hottest part of the fire.
+Furthermore. our drone could help scan buildings to find the hottest part of the fire.
 This proposal will set out to outline a project that will build a drone to suit these objectives.
 In the coming sections, the specific goals and objectives will be laid out as well as specifications and constraints that our team will strive to overcome.
 Our team will also examine current solutions to this problem and other approaches and argue why our project is more effective.

 ## **Formulating the problem**